-The progress of pupils with SEND will form part of the conversation at performance management meetings.
+The progress of pupils with SEND will form part of the conversation at performance management meetings and is regularly on the agenda of SLT/staff meetings.

 Accessibility

 The school continues to review how accessible the environment, curriculum and communication are for pupils and the wider community.
 (See accessibility plan).